Haunted Slades Inn Bed & Breakfast in Monkton, Maryland

 Is the Slades Inn Bed & Breakfast in Maryland Haunted?
 Read on and learn about the History of the Haunted Bed & Breakfast Slades Inn and Manor Tavern Restaurant across the street.

-Haunted Slades Inn Bed & Breakfast
+Haunted Bed & Breakfast

 The housekeeper told me she didn’t like to be in the house alone during the night.
 Eventually, she refused to work alone at the Slades Inn; especially at night.”

-Is the Slades Inn Haunted?
+Was the Slades Inn Bed And Breakfast Haunted?

 Behind the house, down the driveway, is a horse barn with four newly renovated apartments above it.

->>>Click here to see a picture of Slades Inn
+>>>Click here to see a picture of the Slades Inn – Google Images.

 Every room in the Slades Inn was meticulously restored using only the most exquisite furnishings, and Amish workers performed the new woodwork inside.